 The Intelligence Advantage Belongs to Those Who Orchestrate

-Across twenty-two chapters and four technology revolutions spanning 140 years, this report has documented a single, recurring truth: the enterprise that masters the orchestration of a revolutionary technology — not its production, not its infrastructure, but its intelligent application — captures the dominant share of the value it creates.
+Across twenty-six chapters and four technology revolutions spanning 140 years, this report has documented a single, recurring truth: the enterprise that masters the orchestration of a revolutionary technology — not its production, not its infrastructure, but its intelligent application — captures the dominant share of the value it creates.
 Edison built the generators; Westinghouse and the appliance economy captured the value.
 AT&T built the network; Netflix, Spotify, and Meta captured the value.
 Intel built the chips; Microsoft, Salesforce, and the SaaS economy captured the value.
 In every case, the infrastructure layer was essential but insufficient.
 The application layer was where the compounding returns accumulated.

 AI is following this pattern with ruthless precision — and at unprecedented speed.
 The infrastructure buildout is real: $600 billion in hyperscaler capex projected for 2026, NVIDIA at $4.3 trillion, models consuming millions of GPU-hours in training.
 But the value migration has already begun.
 API costs have fallen 99.5% in two years.
 Open-source models have reached near-frontier quality.
 Application companies like Cursor, Harvey, and Perplexity are scaling at rates that dwarf even the fastest SaaS companies of the prior era.
 The crossover is projected for ~2031, delayed by accelerating infrastructure spending ($700B hyperscaler capex in 2026) but no less inevitable.
 The window for positioning is three to five years.